TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

-Someone forgot to add allow the attribute to be used multiple times.
-That means code above will throw native PHP error, because we're using two `#[Security]` attributes on the same place.
+Someone forgot to allow the attribute to be used multiple times.
+That means the code above will throw a native PHP error because we're using two `#[Security]` attributes in the same place.

 <br>